TheRealJensJK/Tot1/README.md

 ## Feedback needed on:
 - Colour pallet
 - Header image
-- Text in the "abort clan" secrion
+- Text in the "about clan" secrion
 - Should the **Tot1** text in the header have a "battle scared" font?
 - Any other requirements?
 - Other?